Iowa State Cyclones football

 The Iowa State Cyclones football program is the intercollegiate football team at Iowa State University in Ames, Iowa.
 The team is coached by Matt Campbell.
 The Cyclones compete in the Big 12 Conference, and are a Division I Football Bowl Subdivision (FBS) member of the NCAA.
 The Cyclones play their home games at Jack Trice Stadium, with a capacity of 61,500.
+The Iowa State Cyclones football team drew an average home attendance of 60,384 in 2023, the 28th highest in college football.